Have a question?

 If you are attending an appointment after 5pm or at the weekend, the main doors will be locked, so if you wait outside reception, your therapist will be waiting for you at your appointment time to let you in.

 Please arrive as close to your appointment time as possible, if you are too early your therapist might not be free to see you.The assessment session will involve talking through the nature of your problem and how therapy can be of help.
 You can then decide whether you wish to continue with treatment.

 Fees for our private treatments and therapies vary from £75-£125 and reports can be provided at an additional cost.

 Counselling and Psychotherapy work best when you have weekly sessions.
 That’s why we offer therapy seven days a week, to fit around your busy schedule.
 You may be working shifts, or have irregular work patterns.
 Some of our therapists are also available weekends and evenings, which may be more suitable for you.
 We can also offer fortnightly sessions, which can help spread the cost of therapy.
 To explore options, please get in touch.

 Sessions are payable by bank transfer, Stripe, or cash 24 hours in advance of your appointment.

 We have specialist therapists who work with children and adolescents.
 Please get in touch to find out more.

 Sessions are usually 50 – 60 mins, however sometimes the initial assessment session may take a little longer.
 Sessions of EMDR can also be offered as 1.5 hours, please discuss with your therapist.

 We accept all major credit cards.
-Cash, BACS and cheques are also accepted.
+Cash and BACS are also accepted.